-- Missouri's definition of Domestic Violence can be found at Mo.
-Rev. Stat. § 455.010. - Under Missouri law, Domestic Violence also includes the crime of "domestic assault" which can be found at Mo.
+- instances where the victim is incapable of giving consent because of his/her age or because of his/her temporary or permanent mental or physical incapacity. - e.
+"Incest" is sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by Missouri law. - f.
+"Statutory Rape" is sexual intercourse with a person who is under the statutory age of consent as defined by Missouri law. - iv.
+Domestic Violence is felony or misdemeanor crimes of violence committed by a current or former spouse or intimate partner of the victim, by a person with whom the victim shares a child in common, by a person who is cohabitating with or has cohabitated with the victim as a spouse or intimate partner, by a person similarly situated to a spouse of the victim under the domestic or family violence laws of Missouri, or by any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of Missouri. - a.
+Missouri's definition of Domestic Violence can be found at Mo.
+Rev. Stat. § 455.010. - b.
+Under Missouri law, Domestic Violence also includes the crime of "domestic assault" which can be found at Mo.
 Rev. Stat. §§ 565.072-565.074. - v.
-Dating Violence is violence committed by a person - 1.
-Who is or has been in a social relationship of a romantic or intimate nature with the victim; and - 2.
-Where the existence of such a relationship will be determined based on a consideration of the following factors: - The length of the relationship; - The type of relationship; and - The frequency of interaction between the persons involved in the relationship.
+Dating Violence is violence committed by a person - a.
+Who is or has been in a social relationship of a romantic or intimate nature with the victim; and - b.
+Where the existence of such a relationship will be determined based on a consideration of the following factors: - i.
+The length of the relationship; - ii.
+The type of relationship; and - iii.
+The frequency of interaction between the persons involved in the relationship.